US Financial Aid recipient’s responsibilities

 For the purposes of US Federal Financial Aid, an ungraded pass will be treated as "Pass" and 1.5 point on the UTS 4-point scale.

 Note: Remedial, Non-Credit Subjects and Incompletes

-Remedial and non-credit subjects will not be counted in assessing full-time hours and US Financial Aid will not be awarded for these subjects.
+Remedial and non-credit subjects will not be counted in assessing full-time hours and US Financial Aid will not be offered for these subjects.
 A student is required to achieve a grade on any withheld, deferred or supplementary assessment within six months of completing a subject.
 However, the student cannot have an incomplete grade in a subject and receive financial aid, unless the UTS GPA is still at least 1.5 when that subject counts as a 0 grade.

 Postgraduates by Research

 Students undertaking postgraduate study via research mode are also bound by the same criteria in relation to time in which they are able to access aid and successful progression towards completion of their research.
 Students undertaking postgraduate research will need to achieve the “satisfactory” criteria awarded by the Principal Supervisor on the half-yearly Progress Report that is submitted to the Graduate Research School.
 Upon receipt of a first “conceded satisfactory” or “unsatisfactory” report, the student will be put on US Financial Aid probation.
-If the student does not receive a "satisfactory" report in the next academic period, US Financial Aid will be suspended.
+If the student does not receive a "satisfactory" report in the next academic period, US Federal Financial Aid will be suspended.